paradigmxyz/spice/README.md

     - extras: extra parameters used for fetching execution result
         - examples: ignore_max_datapoints_per_request, allow_partial_results
     - dtypes: dtypes to use in output polars dataframe
+    - cache: whether to use cache for saving or loading
+    - cache_dir: directory to use for cached data (create tmp_dir if None)
+    - save_to_cache: whether to save to cache, set false to load only
+    - load_from_cache: whether to load from cache, set false to save only
     """
     ...